Introduction to Agile at Scale

 - Increased engagement and collaboration between the customers and organizational teams, resulting in increased goodwill and morale.

-- Identification of any issues, risks, or process errors at an early stage of the project.
+- Identify any issues, risks, or process errors at an early stage of the project.

 Challenges in Agile at Scale

 In today’s volatile business markets, where many top companies are fiercely facing competition, the idea of flexible, adaptive, and fast-moving organizations is the need of the hour.
-However, as exciting as it may sound, putting the same into practice can be challenging as companies are struggling to understand which functions need to be restructured into multi-disciplinary agile teams and which need not.
+However exciting it may sound, putting it into practice can be challenging as companies struggle to understand which functions should be restructured into multi-disciplinary agile teams and which should not.
 Also, proper scaling up of several independent agile teams working on one or more products could be strenuous for organizations with excessive personnel and sluggish bureaucracies.

 However, still, there is some light in the tunnel.
-There are many existing techniques and frameworks that help the organization with ways to scale the Agile implementations irrespective of the company size.
+Many existing techniques and frameworks help the organization with ways to scale the Agile implementations irrespective of the company size.

 1. Scrum of Scrums (Meta-Scrum)

 This technique to scale agile in large groups divides the group into sizeable scrum teams.
-As many teams in the organization are using scrum, Meta-Scrum is a formal discussion arranged to keep employees updated and aware of what is going on in the company.
-Each team nominates an ambassador to represent these discussions, which facilitate the exchange of information or address any potential roadblocks between other scrum teams.
-Thus, the Scrum of Scrums is a pattern used for enhancing team-to-team coordination between multiple teams.
+As many teams use scrum, Meta-Scrum is a formal discussion arranged to keep employees updated and aware of what is happening in the company.
+Each team nominates an ambassador to represent these discussions, which facilitates the exchange of information or addresses any potential roadblocks between other scrum teams.
+Thus, the Scrum of Scrums is a pattern for enhancing team-to-team coordination between multiple teams.

 2. Scaled Agile Framework (SAFE)

-Safe is one of the leading frameworks for scaling agile adopted by several large enterprises across the world.
-It implements a more structured approach based on three different stages within the organization.
+Safe is one of the leading frameworks for scaling Agile adopted by several large enterprises worldwide.
+It implements a more structured approach based on three stages within the organization.

 - Portfolio Stage: The first stage includes values, patterns, and roles necessary to execute and manage a set of value streams.

-- Program Stage: This stage defines the roles and responsibilities required to deliver results on a continual basis using an ‘Agile Release Train’.
+- Program Stage: This stage defines the roles and responsibilities required to deliver results continually using an ‘Agile Release Train.’

-- Team Stage: The final stage is comprised of roles, activities, and patterns which the team develops to deliver across the value stream.
+- Team Stage: The final stage comprises roles, activities, and patterns the team develops to deliver across the value stream.

-Every domain of the respective work is termed as ‘theme’.
-The theme is a route way to the ‘Organizational and Structural epics’ throughout the project cycle.
+Every domain of the respective work is termed a ‘theme.’
+The theme is a route to the project cycle’s ‘Organizational and Structural epics.’
 ‘Organizational epics’ are consumer-specific, such as creating new software.
-While ‘Structural epics’ are company-specific, such as reducing inventory waste and consequent costs incurred due to the same.
+While ‘Structural epics’ are specific to each company, they focus on reducing inventory waste and its consequential costs.
 These epics form the basis of the ‘Portfolio’ stage.

 3. Large Scale Scrum (Less)

-Less is not a framework but a set of rules that guides on applying scrum at an organizational level rather than being exclusive to the individual or team responsibilities.
+Less is not a framework but a set of rules that guide applying scrum at an organizational level rather than being exclusive to the individual or team responsibilities.

 Thus, it adopts two techniques based on team size: